 Actioned: Request has been fully actioned and was successful (to follow up on "OK - Acknowledged" response from clause 5.2).

 Failed: Request has been fully actioned but was unsuccessful (to follow up on "OK - Acknowledged" response from clause 5.2).
 This is a terminating fault.

+Remote POI fault: a problem with a remote POI (e.g., 3GPP triggered POI) has encountered a problem.